samanthaming/not-fancy-canvas-drawing/README.md

   //    (another context would be 3D)
   const ctx = canvas.getContext('2d');

   // 3.
-Here we configure the how the drawing will look
+Here we configure how the drawing will look

   // Draw a line with rounded end caps ctx.lineCap = 'round'

   // Create a round corner when 2 lines meet ctx.lineJoin = 'round';

   // Black Color
   ctx.strokeStyle = '#000000';

   // Thickness of line drawing
   ctx.lineWidth = 3;
 }